gaehlerm/SoftwareEngineering/README.md

 If you draw a plot with all the files as circles and how they import each other as arrows you should get a directed acyclic graph.
 The trunk of this graph is the file containing the main function, the highest level of abstraction.
 As you go up in the graph, the level of abstraction becomes lower.

+// create a figure of this graph

 Now the first thing to look out for in this abstraction graph are two arrows pointing in opposite directions.
 This means that two files import each other.
 Depending on the language this may cause anything from normal behavior, undefined behavior, or errors.
 But even if it works, it is very bad design.
 If you have mutual dependencies, there is no clear distinction between the levels of abstraction.
 It’s just a mess.

 The simplest solution is fusing these files.
 However, this is only a superficial fix.
 You really have to find out the relationships between the function and classes in the files.
 Maybe you can reorder them, maybe you have to rewrite the corresponding code from scratch.

 ## Breaking up dependencies

-Circular imports are not common as they are easy to spot and experienced programmers don’t have such issues anyway.
+Circular imports are not a common problem as they are easy to spot and experienced programmers don’t have such issues anyway.
 With good coding habits, circular dependencies won't show up.
 The much more common problem are too many dependencies.
 This makes the code become very sticky.
 It is very hard to give some numbers to quantify the problem, as it depends on a lot of factors.
 Breaking up a file is usually a good thing to do, but at the same time it increases the number of dependencies.
 This is inevitable.
-As a rule of thumb, breaking a file into two is a good thing if the number of dependencies because of this file increases only a little and it should be reconsidered if the number of dependencies almost doubles.
+As a rule of thumb, breaking a file into two is a good thing if the number of dependencies increases only a little and it should be reconsidered if the number of dependencies almost doubles.
 The later means that most code needs all of the code from this file, so it makes sense to have it all bundled together.

 How you break up a file is the even harder question.
 Sometimes you can easily bunch the code into groups, other times it is very hard to tell what belongs together.
 You can certainly split some of the code into a new file if you broke up a class into two classes.

-The most important step towards lower dependencies is working on your code and maybe also the whole structure of it.
+The most important step towards lower dependencies is focusing your code.
+Make sure that similar code fragments are located at the same location.
 Having database access spread all over the code is usually a very bad sign.
 The logic of your code should be concentrated at a few spots.
-Make all the database requests at once, as far as possible, and store the results in a data class.
-Afterwards you can pass around this data object and there is no need to think about the database anymore.
-And just like that you got rid of many dependencies by improving your code.
+Make all the database requests at once, as far as possible, and store the results in a data class instance.
+Afterwards you can pass around this class instance and there is no need to think about the database anymore.
+And just like that you got rid of many dependencies and at the same time you improved your code.

 The hardest part is reducing the dependencies by improving the general structure of the code.
 Good code has simple logic, which in turn has few dependencies.
 This, however is quite tricky to achieve and even if I could, explaining it here would be barely possible.